FIWARE-TMForum/Business-API-Ecosystem/doc/configuration-guide.rst

     USAGE = 'http://localhost:8080/DSUsageManagement'
     AUTHORIZE_SERVICE = 'http://localhost:8004/authorizeService/apiKeys'

-This settings points to the different APIs accessed by the charging backend.
+These settings point to the different APIs accessed by the charging backend.
 In particular:

 * SITE: External URL of the complete Business API Ecosystem using for Href creation
 * LOCAL_SITE: URL where the Charging Backend is going to run